TOGAF: Architecture Development Method

 The Architecture Development Method (ADM) is applied to develop an enterprise architecture which will meet the business and information technology needs of an organization.
 It may be tailored to the organization's needs and is then employed to manage the execution of architecture planning activities.

 The process is iterative and cyclic.
 Each step checks with Requirements.
 Phase C involves some combination of both Data Architecture and Applications Architecture.
 Additional clarity can be added between steps B and C in order to provide a complete information architecture.

 Performance engineering working practices are applied to the Requirements phase, and to the Business Architecture, Information System Architecture, and Technology architecture phases.
 Within Information System Architecture, it is applied to both the Data Architecture and Application Architecture.

 Enterprise Continuum

 The Enterprise Continuum is a way of classifying solutions and architectures on a continuum that range from generic foundation architectures through to tailored organization-specific both within and outside the Architecture Repository.
 These include architectural models, architectural patterns, architecture descriptions, and other artifacts.
 These artifacts may exist within the enterprise and also in the IT industry at large.

 The Enterprise Continuum consists of both the Architecture Continuum and the Solutions Continuum.
 The Architecture Continuum specifies the structuring of reusable architecture assets and includes rules, representations, and relationships of the information systems available to the enterprise.
 The Solutions Continuum describes the implementation of the Architecture Continuum by defining reusable Solution Building Blocks (SBBs).

 TOGAF Certification

 TOGAF provides certifications for tools and people.

 TOGAF certified tools

-Certified TOGAF 9 tools are listed in the following table.
+Certified TOGAF 9 tools are listed in the following table, and are generally registered with The Open Group.